Unity-Technologies/com.unity.formats.alembic/Plugin/README.txt

 Building on any platform:

-1. Get Alembic.
+1. Get Alembic source code
         Get Alembic releases at https://github.com/alembic/alembic/releases
-2. Get HDF5 (needed for legacy alembic files)
+2. Get HDF5
+        Needed for legacy alembic files
+3. Get Unity Alemic package source code
+        Get Unity Alembic Plugin at https://github.com/unity3d-jp/AlembicForUnity
+4. Fetch submodules
+        git submodule update --init --recursive
-3. Build the abci plugin
+5. Build the abci plugin
-4. Install it in the AlembicImporter project
+6. Install it in the AlembicImporter project
+7. Test abc file
-5. Test by dragging an abc file into the project and into the scene, then scrubbing the "time" on the abc file.
+    Drag an abc file into the project and into the scene Scrub the "time" property in the abc's property inspector

-To publish you also need:
 6. Get npm for your platform.

-NOTE: source tree requires submodules

-    git submodule update --init --recursive
+    So that you can publish

 ====================
 Building on Windows: